SundareswaranDeveloper/ProjectCropMart/README.md

 SearchServlet : Acts as a servlet to process customer product searches and displays the results on the CheckTrail.jsp page.

-McServlet.java : Act as Servlet fetch data from admin database about Motivational Corner and navigate to Farmer2.jsp .
+McServlet.java : Act as Servlet fetch data from database about Motivational Corner and navigate to Farmer2.jsp.

-FarmControl.java : Act as Servlet responsible to navigate to various page for Farmers.
+FarmControl.java : Act as the Controller Servlet, responsible for navigating between different pages for both Farmers and Customers.

 SellServlet.java :   Act as Servlet responsible to store Sell Product data from farmer to database.

 SellCheck.java : Act as POJO class responsible to store Sell Product Input data from Farmer.

-YourProductServlet :  Act as Servlet fetch data from admin database about Farmer Product and navigate to YProduct.jsp .
+YourProductServlet :  Act as Servlet fetch data from database about Farmer published Product and navigate to YProduct.jsp page.

-TipsServlet.java :  Act as Servlet fetch data from admin database about Tips for Farmer and navigate to Tips.jsp.
+TipsServlet.java :  Act as Servlet fetch data from database about Tips for Farmer and navigate to Tips.jsp page.

-GovernmentServlet.java :  Act as Servlet fetch data from admin database about Government Schemes for Farmers and navigate to Schemes.jsp .
+GovernmentServlet.java :  Act as Servlet fetch data from database about Government Schemes for Farmers and navigate to Schemes.jsp page.

-CusOrderServlet : Act as Servlet responsible to fetch the customer-selected product details from database.
+CusOrderServlet : Act as Servlet responsible to fetch data from database about customer-selected product and also responsible to insert and remove add to cart product details in the database.

-ConfirmCustomerOrder : Act as Servlet responsible to store Customer-selected Order product details and Customer Delivery details to admin Database.
+ConfirmCustomerOrder : Act as Servlet responsible to store Customer-selected Order product details and Customer Delivery details to Database and navigate to CustomerMyOrders servlet.

-CustomerMyOrders : Act as Servlet responsible to fetch the Customer order products details from database under testing.
+CustomerMyOrders : Act as Servlet responsible to fetch the Customer product order status details from database and navigate to CustomerMyOrderPage.jsp page.

+FarmerOrderServlet : Act as Servlet responsible to fetch the Farmer sell product order status details from database and navigate to FarmerOrders.jsp page.

+FarmerOrderStatus : Act as Servlet responsible for updating the customer's product order status in the database.

+CartServlet : Act as Servlet fetch data from database about add to cart product for Customer and navigate to Cart.jsp page.

-MySql__Database_Queries.txt : This file is used to show the MySql Database Queries and give information about the data table structure .
+MySql__Database_Queries.txt : This file is used to show the MySql Database Queries and give information about the data table structures.